Kildale: Captain Cook's Monument

 Captain Cook's Monument was built in 1827 in memory of the circumnavigator Captain James Cook.
 The monument is about one and a half miles from Kildale and commemorates the man who grew up on a farm under the hill on which it stands.

 Kildale Barn

 Kildale Barn at Park Farm is a listed building.
 The former barn and wheelhouse reopened in 1992 as an 18-place camping barn.
 It was funded by the Youth Hostel Association and the Long Distance Walkers Association, Kildale Barn is situated in the North York Moors National Park.

+Kildale Show

+Kildale's country show takes place on the first Saturday in September each year.

 Sport

 Kildale Cricket Club was established in 1902 and the club ground is situated a kilometre west of the village before you reach the River Leven.
 The club has two senior teams: a Saturday 1st XI, which competes in the Langbaurgh Cricket League, and a Midweek Senior XI in the Esk Valley Evening League.